Calculate Sun’s Altitude at Sea with Logarithm Tables

 Calculated sun's altitude and logarithm at sea, image calculated circle and observed circle

-We can also calculate the sun’s altitude from our DR position, resulting in a position circle for the same calculated altitudes (Blue Circle)
+We can also calculate the sun’s altitude from our Dead Reckoning position (DR), resulting in another circle of equal altitude for the calculated values (blue circle).

 decorative image: sling handling for bags